AlessandroMinoccheri/website/content/post/symfony-4.md

 ## Autowiring

-**Autowiring** is one of the most powerful feature in Symfony 4 (you can use it since symfony 3.3 version).
+**Autowiring** is one of the most powerful feature in Symfony 4 (you can use it since Symfony 3.3 version).
 It allows you to manage services in the container with minimal configuration, without specifying, for example, all the arguments that have to be passed to your service (now also controllers are services!).
-So if you have a service class where you need to pass into __construct method some other services you only need to enable autowiring and symfony will do it for you!
+So if you have a service class where you need to pass into __construct method some other services you only need to enable autowiring and Symfony will do it for you!

 Example: